 Vancouver’s oldest bar needs no introduction.
-Coveted awards like Vice Magazine’s “#1 Place to Get Wasted for Cheap” and the Georgia Strait’s “Best Place in Vancouver for Cheap Beers” ensures that its reputation proceeds itself.
+Coveted awards like Vice Magazine’s “#1 Place to Get Wasted for Cheap” and the Georgia Strait’s “Best Place in Vancouver for Cheap Beers” ensure that its reputation proceeds itself.

 This Gastown institution has been providing cheap drinks and a rowdy student atmosphere since receiving its liquor license way back in 1897.

 If you’re willing to drink specials, you’ll never pay more than $5 for a drink.

 Every day, you’ll find one beer, one shot, and one highball on special that starts at $5.
 Trust me when I say this is really rare.
-It’s also a reason this is the best bars in Vancouver to meet singles – who are yes, more than ready to mingle.
+It’s also a reason this is the best bar in Vancouver to meet singles – who are, yes, more than ready to mingle.